The geometry of jamming algorithms in the random Lorentz gas

-\paragraph{Gardner transition -- } Trajectories can also be started from finite initial (equilibrium) densities, i.e., $\hat{\varphi}_\mathrm{in}>0$.
-Algorithms are then expected to reach IS that lie deeper in the landscape, as can be seen for VA-max in Fig.~\ref{fig:Fig5}(b).
-Recall that in the limit $d\to\infty$, for $\hat{\varphi}_\mathrm{in}<\hat{\varphi}_{d}=2.4034\ldots$ the equilibrium dynamics of the RLG is ergodic, while for $\hat{\varphi}_\mathrm{in}>\hat{\varphi}_{d}$ it is localized to a cage.
-In the latter regime, a slow (adiabatic) compression as tracer remains inside its cage makes \textit{state following} calculations possible.
-For each $\hat{\varphi}_\mathrm{in}$, there then also exists a Gardner volume fraction $\hat{\varphi}_\mathrm{G}(\hat{\varphi}_\mathrm{in})$ at which the cage structure fractures into a full hierarchy of subcages, a full replica symmetry breaking (fullRSB) transition\cite{parisi2020theory}.
-From simulations, it has also been suggested that a Gardner-like transition might be generally observable in a fast (non-adiabatic) compression, but theoretical guidance is lacking~\cite{charbonneau2021finitesize}.
+Trajectories can also be started from finite initial (equilibrium) densities, i.e., $\hat{\varphi}_\mathrm{in}>0$.
+Algorithms are then expected to reach IS that lie deeper in the landscape, as shown for VA-max in Fig.~\ref{fig:Fig5}(b).
+Recall that in the limit $d\to\infty$, for $\hat{\varphi}_\mathrm{in}<\hat{\varphi}_\mathrm{d}=2.4034\ldots$ the equilibrium dynamics of the RLG is ergodic, while for $\hat{\varphi}_\mathrm{in}>\hat{\varphi}_\mathrm{d}$ it is localized to a cage.
+In the latter regime, a slow (adiabatic) compression as the tracer remains inside its cage makes \textit{state following} calculations possible (see \cite[Ch.~6]{parisi2020theory} for details).
+For each $\hat{\varphi}_\mathrm{in}$, there then exists a corresponding Gardner packing fraction $\hat{\varphi}_\mathrm{G}(\hat{\varphi}_\mathrm{in})$, at which the cage fractures into a full hierarchy of subcages, a transition known as full replica symmetry breaking (fullRSB).
+Simulations further hint that a Gardner-like transition might be generally observable in a fast (non-adiabatic) compression, but theoretical guidance is lacking~\cite{charbonneau2021finitesize}.

 The simplicity of the RLG landscape geometry makes a broader consideration of Gardner physics possible.
-Recall that the initial VA-max projection collapses trajectories onto a VV.
+Recall that the initial VA projection collapses trajectories onto the first VV.
 In other words, a whole compact volume is reduced to a point.
 After this projection, the system explores the intricacies of the Voronoi edges that underlie landscape roughness (see Fig.~\ref{fig:Fig4}).
 The end of the projection phase at volume fraction $\hat{\varphi}_\mathrm{VV}$ therefore signals a dynamical transition analogous to the (adiabatic) Gardner transition in the limit $d\rightarrow\infty$, where the landscape becomes truly rough.
 Unlike the adiabatic transition, however, this dynamical transition can be observed for \emph{all} $\hat{\varphi}_\mathrm{in}$.